-Notes forming part of the financial statements for the period from 14 November 2022 (date of incorporation) to 31 December 2023 (continued)
+Notes forming part of the financial statements for the year ended 31 December 2024 (continued)

 Financial assets at amortised cost (continued)

 Significant increases in credit risk (continued)

 Depending on the nature of the financial instruments, the assessment of a significant increase in credit risk is performed on either an individual basis or a collective basis.
 When the assessment is performed on a collective basis, the financial instruments are grouped based on shared credit risk characteristics, such as past due status and credit risk ratings.